Vaibhav-Kumar1312/alarm-clock/README.md

 # alarm-clock
-This application lets set alarm
+Single page application lets you set an alarm